The 16 Very Best Things to Do in Ironbridge Gorge

 4 | Get on the River Severn

-Ironbridge Gorge isn’t renowned for the river that passes through it but for the bridge that crosses over it.
+Ironbridge Gorge isn’t renowned for the river that runs through it, but for the bridge that spans it.
 However, if you want an alternative view of Ironbridge and the Ironbridge Gorge, I recommend you get on the water.
 If you don’t have your own canoe, kayak or stand-up paddleboard, you can hire one from Shropshire Raft Tours to get on the water and see this iconic location from a different perspective.

 I have kayaked from Ironbridge to Bridgnorth, passing under the iconic Iron Bridge.
 Despite the river’s flow, it’s a gruelling 9.5-mile paddle where you’ll pass through some rapids a mile or two south of Ironbridge, so be prepared to get a bit wet!
 If you’re not confident in a kayak, that part of the river is probably best avoided.

 You can get on the river north of Ironbridge and get out at the slip in Severn Park, Bridgnorth.
-There’s a car park where you can get picked up, but be aware that there is a height restriction.
-You don’t want to hit the kayaks on top of your roof…might be a bit awkward (yes, I should know!).
+There’s a car park where you can be picked up, but be aware of the height restriction.
+You don’t want to hit the kayaks on your roof… might be a bit awkward (yes, I should know!).

 Address: Ironbridge, Shropshire, TF8 7NH